Quick and easy Vegan Corn Chowder. It's creamy, comforting, has only a handful of ingredients and can be ready in under 30 minutes!

 - Fresh herbs

-- Vegan bacon sprinkles or a sprinkle of smoked paprika
+- Vegan sausage, bacon sprinkles or a sprinkle of smoked paprika

 To grill corn as a topping - Completely remove the husks and silks from the ears, and place them straight on a hot grill for about 10 minutes, turning occasionally until nice char marks appear.
 This is good for visual appeal and smoky, sweet-char taste!
 Let them cool enough to handle then cut the corn off in chunky pieces with a sharp knife.